History of the Arizona Cardinals: Steve Wilks experiment (2018)

-A franchise quarterback (2019-)
+A franchise quarterback (2019–present)

 With their first round pick (1st overall) in the 2019 NFL draft the Arizona Cardinals would draft quarterback Kyler Murray.
 With the drafting of Murray, the Cardinals would trade their first round pick from the previous year quarterback Josh Rosen to the Miami Dolphins in exchange for a 2019 second round pick and a 2019 fifth round pick.

-Kliff Kingsbury years (2019-2022)
+Kliff Kingsbury years (2019–2022)

 To use the first pick on a quarterback after having just drafted one early the year before was met with some criticism, but was not wholly unexpected considering the personnel changes that happened a few months before.
 On January 8, 2019, former Texas Tech head coach, Kliff Kingsbury, accepted the job as the Cardinals' new coach.
 A few days later on January 11, they hired former Denver Broncos head coach, Vance Joseph, as the new defensive coordinator.
 On January 19, the Cardinals also decided that they wouldn't hire an offensive coordinator, but rather hire Tom Clements, who was a strong offensive mind for the Green Bay Packers, as the passing game coordinator/quarterbacks coach.

 The Cardinals' season started shaky.
 Although they managed to come back from down 24–6 against the Detroit Lions in the fourth quarter to tie it up at 24, they couldn't seal the deal, and the game ended in a 27–27 tie.
 The Cardinals lost their next three games against the Baltimore Ravens, Carolina Panthers, and Seattle Seahawks, before defeating the Cincinnati Bengals to acquire their first victory of the season in a high-scoring fourth quarter.
 The following week, they led the Atlanta Falcons 27–13 at one point, and held off a late Falcons rally to win 34–33.
 This was followed by a game that followed the same script: the Cardinals this time held a 17–0 lead in the middle of the second quarter, then held off a late New York Giants rally to win 27–21, which put the Cardinals at 3–3–1 for the season.
 Then, the Cardinals deteriorated for a long losing streak that started with a 31–9 blowout loss to the New Orleans Saints, which was followed by a near comeback victory over the San Francisco 49ers, who improved to 8–0 after that contest.
 After a close battle with the Tampa Bay Buccaneers, the Cardinals headed to San Francisco and lost 36–26 despite holding a 16–0 lead at one point in the game.
 After their bye week, the Cardinals got blown out by the Los Angeles Rams, which was followed by a 23–17 loss to the Pittsburgh Steelers.
 After that, the Cardinals went hot again, defeating the Cleveland Browns 38–24, then upsetting the 11–3 Seahawks 27–13 before dropping their season finale to the Rams, 31–24.
 The Cardinals finished 5–10–1 for the season.